AaronTheITGuy/Project-Azazel/README.md

   - Headers to categorize data recovery paths
   - Multiple access routes should one of the NICs go down
   - Steps to take to recover that data once the backup location has been reached
+- Set up Robocopy in Task Scheduler on PC to backup smaller folders from the backup SSD to OneDrive on login

 ## The Network
 Due to the limitation of the main house router being inaccessible to me as far as administrative access goes and physical access is currently limited to a single wall jack, I've been forced to get a little creative.
 Thus, my networking situation is as follows: